zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 It can keep a unified PSA client call process in TF-M SPM in both single Armv8-M scenario and dual core scenario.

-The RPC module defines a set callback functions for mailbox implementation to hook its specific mailbox operations.
-When TF-M SPM invokes RPC APIs to deal with NSPE PSA client call, RPC module eventually calls the callbacks to execute mailbox operations.
+The RPC layer defines a set callback functions for mailbox implementation to hook its specific mailbox operations.
+When TF-M SPM invokes RPC APIs to deal with NSPE PSA client call, RPC layer eventually calls the callbacks to execute mailbox operations.
-RPC module also defines a set of PSA client call handler APIs for mailbox implementation.
+RPC layer also defines a set of PSA client call handler APIs for mailbox implementation.
 RPC specific client call handlers parse the PSA client call parameters and invoke common TF-M PSA client call handlers.
 Please refer to `TF-M RPC definitions for mailbox`_ for the details.